Manish-Nailwal/SimonSays-Game/README.md

 => Your current level (or score) is displayed during gameplay.

 # Where-To-Experience-the-Game
-You can play this game on these sites: http://playsimonsays.free.nf/ and
+You can play this game on these sites: http://playsimonsays.free.nf/